prateekpandey1234/AndroidLearnings/README.md

 State Hoisting in compose
    1. there are two types of compose, statefull and stateless .
    2. statefull compose are those who use remember tyype of delegation to observe and recompose in case of any event occurence like text change , but this makes the composable           hard to test and can cause unneccessary recompositions sometimes
    3. stateless is the scenario when the compose is being controlled by it's caller making the compose stateless , this is also called state hoisting
+   4. most of the time the collecting and emitting works on same dispatcher of current context in which flow is called , we can switch that like using flowOn which allows emitting on Io thread but for collection you have to use withContext to switch dispcatcher

 Observers
    1. there are 4 types of observers : Live Data , StateFlow , Flow and SharedFlow